HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CordovaBrowser_Methods.md

     *   error message = Unknown Error
 *   If the evaluation returns a non-string type, this method returns null.
 *   On Windows 10 Tablet, alerts in the JavaScript snippet and functions are not displayed.
+For example:
-For example:{% highlight voltMx %}
+{% highlight VoltMx %}
     // Example1 throws error and returns null and populate the error object with the appropriate
     //Error (106, ""Unknown Error).
     webWidget1.evaluateJavaScriptAsync ("return document.title");